manikumaragarwal/OBSIDIAN-NOTES/3. RESOURCES/COLLEGE/PRIDE AND PREJUDICE.md

 4. Lydia
 5.

-Bingley : I don't understand why you go through world, dispeased with everyone in it Darcy : And I don't understand why are you in such a hurry to
+- Bingley : I don't understand why you go through world, displeased with everyone in it
+- Darcy : And I don't understand why are you in such a hurry to approve of everything and everyone you meet